TheAngryDarling/dswift/README.md

 For installation instructions click [here](INSTALL.md)

-    Note: This project has a minimun requirement of Swift 4.0
+    Note: This project has a minimum requirement of Swift 4.0

     Note: When adding new dswift files manually through Xcode, add a new Swift file making sure to set the proper target.
 After the file is created then re-name the extension to .dswift.
 Xcode won't allow you to set the target  afterwards if the file extension is not a known compilable file.